 Registration of a deed of division of property

-Registration of a deed of division of property gives protection against the other spouse’s creditors.
-Registration of a deed of division of property is not mandatory and has no effect on the validity of the division of property.
+Registering a deed of division of property gives protection against the other spouse’s creditors.
+The registration is not obligatory and it has no effect on the validity of the division of property.

 Do the following